bystrano/bash-args/README.md

 It is designed to be simple to use, to get out of the way, and to provide a polished CLI UX.

-It aims to be widely compatible, the test suite targets all major versions of bash >= 3.2.
+It aims to be widely compatible, the test suite passes on all major versions of bash >= 3.2.

 Quickstart